appidea/react-native-hce/README.md

 const stopSimulation = async () => {
   await simulation.terminate();
 }

+stopSimulation();
 ```

 See [example](example/src/App.tsx) of the module integrated into the React Native component.

 ### Other features

-Currently, there is no support for other applications than NFC Tag v4.
+Currently, there is no support for other applications than NFC Type 4 tag.

 You can contribute to the library and add the other functionalities, if You eager.
-Looking forward to Your pull requests.

 ## Development roadmap

 If there will be more application handled in future, the next step is to tansform this package into separate packages handled by Lerna monorepo.

 ## Contributing

+This project has been bootstrapped with [Bob](https://github.com/react-native-community/bob.git).

 See the [contributing guide](CONTRIBUTING.md) to learn how to contribute to the repository and the development workflow.